Price Quote Template

 "No installation, no macros - just a simple spreadsheet" - by Jon Wittwer

 This free Price Quote Template is almost exactly the same as our free invoice template, with just a few minor modifications.
-Like the invoice, this spreadsheet contains 3 separate worksheets giving you a few different styles to choose from.
+The new Excel 2007+ version gives you 2 different designs to choose from (on separate worksheets).
+The second design lets you enter unit costs and quantities.

 - Some of the labels have been changed from "invoice" to "quote".